hb9ssb/trx-control/README.md

 module for a specific transceiver model.
 See https://lua.org and https://lua.msys.ch for more information on Lua.

-## Supported transceivers

-trx-control supports the following transceivers, more will be added over time:

-* ICOM IC-705
-* Yaesu FT-710
-* Yaesu FT-891
-* Yaesu FT-897
-* Yaesu FT-817
-* Yaesu FT-991a

-A special simulator transceiver driver exists for development and testing purposes.

-## Supported GPIO devices

-* bmcm USB-PIO
-* bmcm OR8 (attached to a USB-PIO)

-## Available Extensions

-Extensions can optionally be configured to provide additional functionality.
-Currently the following extensions exist:

-* dxcluster, sending DXCluster spots to clients in real-time
-* qrz, querying QRZ.COM database (needs a login)
-* ping, sample extension
-* logbook, a proof-of-concept extension using PostgreSQL

 ## trx-control on Matrix

 There is a Matrix room ``#trx-control:matrix.org`` to discuss trx-control: